bitpeach/EarthLiveForMac/README.md

 [GNU General Public License, version 3](LICENSE)

 ## Finally
-` It's not bright.
+` It's not bright.`

-  I'm magnetised
+` I'm magnetised.`

-  To somebody that don't feel it, Love paralyzed just never gonna need me.
+` To somebody that don't feel it, love paralyzed just never gonna need me.`
-`

 As it said, sure if the world keeps the moon in the sky.
 So please keep us hanging on the earth.
+By @bitpeach